wilparsons/scannersort/README.md

 The default input data type is `int`.
 Any data type can be sorted by replacing all occurences of `int` with the appropriate data type.

 The return value data type is `void`.

-## Support
-ScannerSort was designed and developed by [Wil Parsons](https://github.com/wilparsons).

-I'm available for freelance work to extend, implement or modify ScannerSort and other algorithms.